nvikramraj/nvikramraj.github.io/_posts/2020-05-19-CatsvsDogs.md

 Before reading the code check if you have installed Pytorch .
 If not consider checking out my guide on it's installation [here](https://nvikramraj.github.io/Anaconda/)

-## The steps involved in making this neural network :
+## Steps involved in making this neural network :

 * Getting the dataset (input)
 * Establish the neural network
 * Train the neural network
-* Validate the neural network
+* Testing the neural network
 * Plotting graphs
-* Test the neural network
+* Test the neural network on images outside dataset

 **Packages to be imported**